Updated 4th of March 2019

 ➖ More complicated than necessary

 ➖ No way to change the active paylines

 The problem is that these online slots don’t allow deactivating paylines.
 So, they've been forced into a corner when trying to give players an engaging way of bet-size adjustment.

 Whether you’ll like their solution depends on how much control you want over your betting.
 It’s either a terrific move, or a slightly flabby one for what is, in practice, quite a simple procedure to carry out.

 So, it's fair to say that NetEnt's wagering system does seem slightly more complicated than necessary.
 Having coin values and levels isn't the most elegant system in the world.

 Play NetEnt Slots Without Confusion At GoWin Casino

-GoWin Casino is a host to every single NetEnt slot, with a new NetEnt slot game releasing from the first day its available at GoWin.
+GoWin Casino is a host to every single NetEnt slot.
+This includes each new NetEnt slot game releasing from the first day its available at GoWin.

 GoWin is such a fan of NetEnt slots that players will always find a promotion related to them in some way.
-Whether it's free spins on Starburst, or an all new promotion dedicated to celebrating a new NetEnt release.
+It could be extra spins on Starburst, or an all new promotion dedicated to celebrating a new NetEnt release.